coordinature/coordinature.github.io/development/applications/familysigns/legal/en/tracking.md

 The following people will have acces:
 - 2Tango:  Maya and Tjerk feitsma.
-- Omotola Bolarin, Elise Jorien Marcus.
+- Omotola Bolarin, Elise Marcus.

 1. User profile information
-*We save a basic profile of each user,to determine the identity of each participant in the study,to be able to contact the user about their own experience.* We will ask for the following information:
+*We save a basic profile of each user,to determine the identity of each participant in the study,to be able to contact the user about their own experience, and to improve and design new or current functions in the Signs apps* We will ask for the following information:
   - Name
   - Date of birth
   - Language